KnowledgeCaptureAndDiscovery/somef/docs/index.md

 - **Application domain**: The application domain of the repository.
 This may be related to the research area of a software component (e.g., Astrophysics) or the general domain/functionality of the tool (i.e., machine learning projects)<sup>[1](#myfootnote1)</sup>
 - **Authors**: Person(s) or organization(s) responsible for the project.
 We recognize the following properties:
   - Name: name of the author (including last name)
-  - Given name: First name of the author
+  - Given name: First name of an author
   - Family name: Last name of the author
   - Email: email of author
   - URL: website or ORCID associated with the author